kasher9/awake/README.md

 ## Silly awake program

-### Nothing special just a silly little program to keep your pc from sleeping by moving your mouse.

-### trying to learn some go
+### Nothing special just a silly little program to keep your pc from sleeping by moving your mouse and trying to learn some go in the process.